-Key Trends.
+Key Trends

-- According to Euromonitor, Internet retailing in Singapore is growing with forecast sales of US\$1.3 billion in 2015 to US\$2.3 billion in year 2020.
-An estimated 9 percent of internet retail sales are expected to come from online grocers in 2015.
-Online grocery retailing used to be dominated by major supermarket retailer Cold Storage and NTUC Fairprice; however, Redmart, a new competitor since 2011 which offers consumers the choice of same day grocery delivery within 2-hour timeslots has since changed the game of online grocery retailing.
-An example would be NTUC Fairprice's recent introduction of "Click and Collect", a service which allows consumers to order online and collect them from their preferred retail outlet at their convenience. - NTUC Fairprice Finest are opening more 24-hour supermarket at at select locations.
+- According to Euromonitor, Internet retailing in Singapore is growing with forecast sales of US\$1.1 billion in 2016 to US\$2.3 billion in year 2020.
+An estimated 10 percent of internet retail sales are expected to come from online grocers in 2016.
+Online grocery retailing used to be dominated by major supermarket retailer Cold Storage and NTUC Fairprice; however, Redmart, a new competitor since 2011 which offers consumers the choice of same day grocery delivery within 2-hour timeslots, and Honestbee since 2015, has since changed the game of online grocery retailing.
+An example would be NTUC Fairprice's introduction of "Click and Collect" last year, a service which allows consumers to order online and collect them from their preferred retail outlet at their convenience.
+The latest entrant in the third quarter of 2017 that is set to elevate competitiveness in internet retailing, is Amazon's grocery delivery service, Amazon Fresh. - NTUC Fairprice Finest are opening more 24-hour supermarket at select locations to serve consumers outside the normal shopping hours. - Hypermarkets witnessed the fastest growth in 2016 due to a new entrant, Big Box in December 2014 which offers three vast stories of retail space, offering an impressive range of brands and products including groceries, furniture and tyre-fitting.

-Tanglin Mar Middle and ugrocery.

-- Hypermarkets witnessed the fastest growth in 2015 due to a new entrant, Big Box in December 2014 which offers three vast stories of retail space, offering an impressive range of brands and products including groceries, furniture and tyre-fitting.
 Their ability to offer products that are cheaper than those of their competitor retailers is made possible by lower rental cost under Singapore's Economic Development Board's Warehouse Retail Scheme. - Halal Groceries.
-New hypermarket Big Box and chain supermarkets such as FairPrice, Giant, and Cold Storage also have halal-certified sections in select stores that cater to Muslim consumers. - The number of specialty retail stores offering premium and/or organic and natural food products are also increasing. - There is a saturation of convenience stores.
+New hypermarket Big Box and chain supermarkets such as FairPrice, Giant, Cold Storage and Sheng Siong also have halal-certified sections in select stores that cater to Muslim consumers. - Health and Wellness.
+The Singapore Government is intensifying its efforts to promote health consumption and living.
+As such, Singapore consumers are well informed and discerning about the ingredients contained in their food, opting to buy products with reduced fat and sugar.
+There is an increasing number of consumers who now scrutinize product labels, paying close attention to ingredients and nutritional value. - Price Points.
+The affluent Singapore consumers are price sensitive, yet are impulse shoppers when it comes to grocery shopping.
+Loyalty programs with exclusive products and rewards such as rebates, for e.g. the NTUC Fairprice's "Plus" loyalty program, appeal to Singapore consumers.
+They are attracted to price discounts and sales promotions.

+- The number of specialty retail stores offering premium and/or organic and natural food products are also increasing. - There is a saturation of convenience stores.
 Retailers reported a decline in convenience and revenue-generating staples such as tobacco and media products.
 As most convenience stores are located near each other, competition is keen and intense.
 In addition, they also face stiff competition from supermarkets that offer products at lower and affordable prices as well as a wider range and variety.
 Additionally, an increasing number of supermarkets are extending their operating hours to cater to consumers, thus increasing competition. - The food/drink/tobacco specialist category remains fragmented.
-Within 'others', the majority is represented by bakery specialists.
+Within "others," most is represented by bakery specialists.
 Many independent bakery specialists are located in neighborhood areas, catering to local residents.
 Independent bakery specialists are gaining popularity among consumers as consumers are able to purchase bread and cakes at lower prices.
 On the other hand, consumers are also shifting towards more lifestyle products which include artisanal bakery products.
 This is mainly due to growing affluence among consumers which encourages them to purchase more artisanal and a wider variety of products.

-Traditional vs. Modern.
+Traditional vs. Modern